Steamboat: West Coast

 In the mid-1840s the acquisition of Oregon and California opened up the West Coast to American steamboat traffic.
 Starting in 1848 Congress subsidized the Pacific Mail Steamship Company with $199,999 to set up regular packet ship, mail, passenger, and cargo routes in the Pacific Ocean.
 This regular scheduled route went from Panama City, Nicaragua and Mexico to and from San Francisco and Oregon.
 Panama City was the Pacific terminus of the Isthmus of Panama trail across Panama.
 The Atlantic Ocean mail contract from East Coast cities and New Orleans to and from the Chagres River in Panama was won by the United States Mail Steamship Company whose first paddle wheel steamship, the SS Falcon (1848) was dispatched on 1 December 1848 to the Caribbean (Atlantic) terminus of the Isthmus of Panama trail—the Chagres River.

 The SS California (1848), the first Pacific Mail Steamship Company paddle wheel steamship, left New York City on 6 October 1848 with only a partial load of her about 60 saloon (about $300 fare) and 150 steerage (about $150 fare) passenger capacity.
 Only a few were going all the way to California.
 Her crew numbered about 36 men.
 She left New York well before confirmed word of the California Gold Rush had reached the East Coast.
 Once the California Gold Rush was confirmed by President James Polk in his State of the Union address on 5 December 1848 people started rushing to Panama City to catch the SS California.
-The SS California picked up more passengers in Valparaiso, Chile and Panama City, Panama and showed up in San Francisco, loaded with about 400 passengers—twice the passengers it had been designed for—on 28 February 1849.
+The SS California picked up more passengers in Valparaíso, Chile and Panama City, Panama and showed up in San Francisco, loaded with about 400 passengers—twice the passengers it had been designed for—on 28 February 1849.
 She had left behind about another 400–600 potential passengers still looking for passage from Panama City.
 The SS California had made the trip from Panama and Mexico after steaming around Cape Horn from New York—see SS California (1848).

 The trips by paddle wheel steamship to Panama and Nicaragua from New York, Philadelphia, Boston, via New Orleans and Havana were about 2600 mi long and took about two weeks.
 Trips across the Isthmus of Panama or Nicaragua typically took about one week by native canoe and mule back.
 The 4000 mi trip to or from San Francisco to Panama City could be done by paddle wheel steamer in about three weeks.
-In addition to this travel time via the Panama route typically had a two- to four-week waiting period to find a ship going from Panama City, Panama to San Francisco before 1850.
-It was 1850 before enough paddle wheel steamers were available in the Atlantic and Pacific routes to establish regularly scheduled journeys.
+In addition to this, travel time via the Panama route typically had a two- to four-week waiting period to find a ship going from Panama City, Panama to San Francisco before 1850.
+It was not before 1850 that enough paddle wheel steamers were available in the Atlantic and Pacific routes to establish regularly scheduled journeys.